 Monday - Southwest Airlines, Sheets and Giggles, Catalyst, Pie Insurance

 My journey started early in the morning on Monday, September 16th.
-I normally fly out of George Bush International Airport (IAH), but, Southwest Airlines sponosrs the DSW Ambassador program by providing a free flight for all 50 participants.
-Since Soutwest only flies out of Houston’s Hobby Airport (HOU), I had to drive from my home in north Houston (passing IAH) to make it to Hobby in time for my flight.
-Fortunately, it was so early that I didn’t run into any traffic and made it to the airport in almost the same about of time it takes me to get to IAH.
+I normally fly out of George Bush International Airport (IAH), but, Southwest Airlines sponsors the DSW Ambassador program by providing a free flight for all 50 participants.
+Since Soutwest only flies out of Houston’s Hobby Airport (HOU), I had to drive from my home in north Houston at about 4:30 AM to make it to Hobby in time for my flight.
+Fortunately, it was so early that I didn’t run into any traffic and made it to the airport in almost the same amount of time it takes me to get to IAH.
 I parked my car in the garage and boarded my flight with plenty of time to spare.

 I believe that the best flight is an uneventful one, and I made it to Denver without incident.
 In an effort to keep the cost of travel low, the DSW Amabassor program also provided a free ticket to use for the train from the airport to downtown.
 So, I walked from the gate to the terminal and boarded the train.

 I enjoyed watching the Denver landscape pass by as the train travelled down the track.
-It has been a couple of years since I was last in Denver, and I enjoyed watching folks get on and off the train.
-I’m a big fan of public transit because its better for the environment and also costs less than alternative forms of transportation.
+It had been a couple of years since I was last in Denver, and I enjoyed watching folks get on and off the train.
+I’m a big fan of public transit because it’s better for the environment and also costs less than most alternative forms of transportation.
 I soon reached my stop at Union Station.